geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 19. On the **Microsoft 365 admin center**, select **Users** on the left-hand navigation pane and then select **Active users**.

 20. As the **Helpdesk administrator**, Lynne has permission to change user passwords.
-Lynne was recently contacted by **Diego Siciliani** and **Allan Deyoung**, who each reported that their passwords have been compromised.
-Lynne has been asked to reset their passwords to a different value.   <br/>
+Lynne was recently contacted by **Diego Siciliani** and **Allan Deyoung**, who each reported that their passwords may have been compromised.
+Per Adatum's company policy, Lynne must reset their passwords to a temporary value, and then force them to reset their password at their next login.   <br/>

 	‎In the **Active users** list, as you move your mouse from one user account to another, notice the **key (Reset a password)** icon that appears to the right of each user's name.
 Select the key icon that appears to the right of **Diego Siciliani's** name.

 21. In the **Reset password** window for Diego, select the **Let me create the password** option, and then enter **P@$$w0rd** in the **Password** field.
-If a checdkmark does not appear in the **Require this user to change their password when they first sign in** checkbox, then select it now so that it displays a checkmark.
+If necessary, select the **Require this user to change their password when they first sign in** checkbox so that it displays a checkmark.

 22. Select **Reset**.